cybermatt99/Pokemon-Pack-Opening-Simulator/README.md

 --Possible card of the day feature?
 This would check the current date and choose from a list of my favorite cards with a brief bio

---Fix the weird distorted audio file (basically figure out how to upload Github file > 25mb